kozodoi/Kaggle_Home_Credit/README.md

 ## Project summary

 In finance, credit scoring refers to the use of statistical models to guide loan approval decisions.
-This project develops a binary classification model to distinguish defaulters and nondefaulters usimg supervised machine learning.
+This project develops a binary classification model to distinguish defaulters and non-defaulters using supervised machine learning.

 The project works with data from multiple sources, including credit bureau information, application data, performance on previous loans and credit card balance.
-I perform thorough feature engineering and aggregate data into a single high-dimenional data set.
+I perform thorough feature engineering and aggregate data into a single high-dimensional data set.
 Next, I train an ensemble of LightGBM models that predict the probability of default.

 ## Project structure

 The project has the following structure:
-- `codes/`: jupyter notebooks with codes for different project stages: data preparation, modeling and ensembling.
+- `codes/`: notebooks with codes for three project stages: data preparation, modeling and ensembling.
 - `data/`: input data.
 The folder is not uploaded to Github due to size constraints.
 The raw data can be downloaded [here](https://www.kaggle.com/c/home-credit-default-risk).
+- `output/`: output figures exported from notebooks.
-- `solutions/`: presentation with solutions from other competitors.
+- `solutions/`: slides with solutions from other competitors.
 - `submissions/`: predictions produced by the trained models.

 There are three notebooks:
 - `code_1_data_prep.ipynb`: data preprocessing and feature engineering.
 Processes the raw data and exports the aggregated data set.
-- `code_2_modeling.ipynb`: modeling credit risk with a Lightgbm model.
+- `code_2_modeling.ipynb`: modeling credit risk with a LightGBM model.
 Takes the aggregated data as input and produces submissions.
 - `code_3_ensemble.ipynb`: ensembling predictions from different models.

 More details are provided within the notebooks.